elastic/kibana/rfcs/text/0011_global_search.md

 ```

 Notes:
+- This API is only for internal use and communication between the client and the server parts of the `GS` API.
+When
+the need to expose an API for external consumers will appear, a new public API will be exposed for that.
 - A new `globalSearch` service will be exposed on core's `RequestHandlerContext` to wrap a `find` call with current request.
-- This API should be considered internal until we'll officially need to expose it for external consumers such as ChatOps.
 - Initial implementation will await for all results and then return them as a single response.
 As it's supported by
   the service, it could theoretically be possible to stream the results instead, however that makes the consumption of
   the API from the client more difficult.
 If this become important at some point, a new `/api/core/global_search/find/async`